Procurement of art works and services in public or international organizations

 Or, yet another example.
 Your entity wants to organize a concert and use all collected funds for combating breast cancer.
 You again have multiple choices; a fantastic flamenco group, a magnificent cello trio and a super jazz band.
 Remember, you spend public money and it is limited.
 Which team of musicians will you invite to attract the biggest audience by selling the tickets at the highest possible price?

-Whatever choice you make in all these three cases, be sure, there will be a public auditor later, who will question any choice you made.
+Whatever choice you make in all these three cases, be sure, there will be an auditor later, who will question any choice you made.
 And, normally, those auditors do not have public procurement history in their CVs, so you need to explain the entire procurement science from square one.

 There are several hints which we would suggest for procurement of art works, creative services or, generally, services that cannot be objectively evaluated.